gitgudneo/Grimoire/README.md

 # Grimoire
-Adventure Quest Worlds (AQW) bot
+Adventure Quest Worlds (AQW) bot/trainer

 Feel free to do whatever you want with this.
-I do not have time to continue its development.